christiskatsouris/Applied-Econometrics-R/README.md

 ```

+## Remarks:

+Various statistics can be employed as dissimilarity measures for comparing the trajectories of sequences.
+Some of these include:
+(a) Longest Common Prefix

+(b) Longest Common Suffix

+(c) Longest Common Subsequence

+(d) Hamming Distance

 ## References

 - Aisenbrey, S., & Fasang, A. (2017).
 The interplay of work and family trajectories over the life course: Germany and the United States in comparison.
 American Journal of Sociology, 122(5), 1448-1484.